SergioFernandezDiz/Visualization-Report/README.md

 - Due to the size of the different visualizations (**video** and **Real-Time Map**), we faced **loading issues**.
 We had difficulties creating the animation with higher resolution and also encountered problems with loading the **Real-Time Map**.
 One possible next step would be to resolve this issue by developing the project on a website that allows for better performance and smoother loading.

 - Another important aspect would be to conduct a more **detailed analysis**, perhaps by finding a dataset that provides information about the **direction** in which the vehicles are moving.
-In our case, the stations only provided data on the vehicles passing through, but this wasn't sufficient for a more precise analysis of the traffic movements to determine the exact reasons behind the traffic volumes.
+In our case, the stations only provided data on the vehicles passing through a specific place, but this wasn't sufficient for a more precise analysis of the traffic movements to determine the exact reasons behind the traffic volumes.

 - Regarding the **Real-Time Map**, which was created using a free **TomTom API**, it would be interesting to make it more detailed, offering a broader view.
 To do this, we would need another **paid API** that offers more daily requests and more detailed data.